 As we push for statewide action, we have worked with local groups to successfully pass ordinances protecting individual towns from all sources of toxic fracking waste.
-Over 35 municipalities in the state are now protected, and many more waste bans are on the way!
+Over 50 cities and towns in the state are now protected, and many more waste bans are on the way!
 Contact us to find out how to protect your town.

 Our organizing is not only focused on winning campaigns; we are building long-term power to ensure that the food, water and environment in Connecticut are protected for our families for years to come.